How to avoid losing vision due to retinal detachment? What should not be done if the retina is detached? Postoperative period after retinal rupture.

 Inflammatory processes of the eyeball requiring treatment.

-Since there are several types of operations for the treatment of detachment, specialists always try to help the patient as much as possible and choose the optimal treatment tactics for him.
+Since there are several types of operations to treat detachment, specialists always try to help the patient as much as possible and choose the optimal treatment tactics for him.

 Operation technology

-Regardless of the choice of method of surgical intervention, the goal of its implementation is to identify and close the site of retinal break or breaks, while minimizing iatrogenic damage.
-It is retinal tears in the vast majority of cases that are the cause of detachment.
-Also, during the manipulation with the patient, it is necessary to eliminate the traction effect on the retina from the vitreous body.
+Regardless of the surgical method chosen, the goal is to identify and close the retinal tear or tears while minimizing iatrogenic damage.
+It is retinal tears that in the vast majority of cases are the cause of detachment.
+Also, during manipulation with the patient, it is necessary to eliminate the traction effect on the retina from the vitreous body.

-All types of operations for retinal detachment can be divided into extrascleral methods and endovitreal methods.
-Extrascleral sealing of the retina is carried out outside the eyeball on the surface of the sclera, and the detached retina approaches the underlying pigment epithelium due to the depression of the outer wall of the eye.
+All types of operations for retinal detachment can be divided into extrascleral and endovitreal methods.
+Extrascleral retinal filling is performed outside the eyeball on the surface of the sclera, and the detached retina is brought closer to the underlying pigment epithelium by indenting the outer wall of the eye.
 Endovitreal methods involve pressing the retina from inside the eye.
-Defects are sealed by forming strong chorioretinal adhesions due to temperature or energy effects on the eye tissues in the area of retinal rupture.
-The following methods are most widely used:
+Sealing of defects is carried out through the formation of strong chorioretinal adhesions due to temperature or energy effects on the eye tissue in the area of the retinal tear.
+The most widely used methods are:

-For episcleral retinal sealing, seals made of solid silicone or silicone sponges are used, which allows radial, sectoral or circular extrascleral sealing, depending on the number and location of breaks, and on the volume of the detached retina.
+To carry out episcleral filling of the retina, fillings made of solid silicone or silicone sponges are used, which allows for radial, sectoral or circular extrascleral filling, depending on the number and location of breaks, and on the volume of the detached retina.
 The essence of the operation is as follows: a conjunctival peritomy is performed with the release of the rectus muscles.
-Indirect ophthalmoscopy is performed to localize all breaks.
-After the defects are identified, they are closed using transscleral cryopexy.
+To localize all ruptures, indirect ophthalmoscopy is performed.
+Once the defects are identified, they are closed using transscleral cryopexy.

-The filling element is prepared and sutured outside the eyeball, pressing the sclera into the projection of the retinal break so that the gap is completely located on the shaft of the seal.
-If there is a significant amount of fluid under the retina, the surgeon decides whether it is necessary to drain the subretinal space to ensure a snug fit of the detached retina on the filling without a significant increase in intraocular pressure.
-A circular continuous suture or interrupted sutures are applied to the incision of the conjunctiva, which are removed 10-14 days after the operation.
+The filling element is prepared and sewn on the outside of the eyeball, pressing the sclera in the projection of the retinal break so that the break is completely located on the seal depression shaft.
+If there is a significant amount of fluid under the retina, the surgeon decides on the need to drain the subretinal space to ensure a tight fit of the detached retina on the filling without a significant increase in intraocular pressure.
+A circular continuous suture or interrupted sutures are placed on the conjunctival incision, which are removed 10-14 days after surgery.

-Initially, it was the operation of choice for complicated conditions, such as giant retinal tears or diabetic traction detachments.
-To date, microinvasive vitrectomy has been successfully used by many vitreoretinal surgeons for uncomplicated primary conditions.
+Initially, it was the operation of choice for complicated conditions, such as giant retinal tears or diabetic tractional detachments.
+Today, microinvasive vitrectomy is successfully used by many vitreoretinal surgeons for uncomplicated primary conditions.

 The most popular is the 3-port technique using 23- and 25G instrumentation.
-In the presence of axial opacities (for example, hemorrhage into the vitreous body), they are removed.
-In phakic pars plana patients, vitrectomy has a higher risk of cataract formation compared to scleral buckling, so the vitreoretinal surgeon takes the necessary steps to avoid damage to the lens.
+If axial opacities are present (for example, vitreous hemorrhage), they are removed.
+In phakic patients, pars plana vitrectomy has a higher risk of cataract formation compared to scleral buckling, so the vitreoretinal surgeon takes necessary precautions to avoid damaging the lens.
 According to some experts, it is almost impossible to completely eliminate vitreoretinal traction without damaging the lens.
 In this regard, there is an opinion that vitrectomy is the operation of choice for retinal detachment in pseudophakic and aphakic patients.
 Or a combined intervention is required, when the lens is replaced before vitrectomy.

 Standard transciliary vitrectomy is performed as follows.
-With the help of a vitreotome instrument, the vitreous body is removed - a transparent gel-like substance that fills the eyeball from the inside and is the cause of the formation of a retinal tear due to its traction effect.
-Subretinal fluid is aspirated through existing retinal defects, and the edges of the retinal tear are then subjected to cryotherapy or laser photocoagulation to form a chorioretinal adhesion.
-For the purpose of reliable fixation of the retina, intraocular tamponade is used with a long-term absorbable gas-air mixture or silicone oil.
-The advantage of gas is a large area of pressure on the defect compared to silicone.
+Using a vitreotome instrument, the vitreous humor is removed - a transparent gel-like substance that fills the eyeball from the inside and is the cause of the formation of a retinal tear due to its traction effect.
+Subretinal fluid is aspirated through the existing retinal defects, and the edges of the retinal tear are then treated with cryotherapy or laser photocoagulation to form a chorioretinal adhesion.
+In order to securely fix the retina, intraocular tamponade with a long-absorbable gas-air mixture or silicone oil is used.
+The advantage of gas is the large area of pressure on the defect compared to silicone.
 Also, the gas bubble gradually resolves on its own, while the silicone is removed during a second operation after 2-4 months.
 After vitrectomy, postoperative positioning is required for the first 10-14 days.

 Pneumatic retinopexy

-Pneumoretinopexy consists of an intravitreal injection of an expanding gas bubble to press the retina from inside the eye in the region of the rupture to the pigment epithelium and choroid.
+Pneumoretinopexy involves intravitreal injection of an expanding gas bubble to press the retina from inside the eye in the area of the tear to the pigment epithelium and choroid.
 Pneumoretinopexy is extremely rarely used as a separate independent operation for retinal detachment.
-In the vast majority of cases of surgical treatment, either cryopexy is performed in the area of ruptures at the same time.
+In the vast majority of cases of surgical treatment, cryopexy is performed simultaneously in the area of ruptures.

 Possible complications and consequences

-Any surgical intervention is associated with the risk of complications.
-Experts always warn patients about the likelihood of an undesirable scenario in advance, after which an informed consent is signed.
+Any surgical intervention carries a risk of complications.
+Experts always warn patients in advance about the likelihood of an undesirable scenario, after which informed consent is signed.
 After surgery for retinal detachment, the following complications are possible:

-infectious processes.
-Attachment of a bacterial infection can cause serious endophthalmitis.
+Infectious processes.
+The addition of a bacterial infection can cause serious endophthalmitis.
 For prevention, eye drops with an antibacterial drug are usually prescribed.

 Hemorrhages are possible during any operation.
-Before surgery, it is necessary to carefully review all constantly taken drugs, pay special attention to anticoagulants and antiplatelet agents.
+Before surgery, it is necessary to carefully review all regularly taken medications, paying special attention to anticoagulants and antiplatelet agents.

 Development after episcleral filling.

-All the described complications are successfully corrected with timely diagnosis.
-After the operation, the specialist determines the schedule for visiting the clinic for follow-up examinations.
-In case of a sudden deterioration in the condition, the appearance of pain or a sharp deterioration in vision, it is necessary to visit your doctor on the same day.
+All described complications can be successfully corrected with timely diagnosis.
+After the operation, the specialist determines a schedule for visiting the clinic for follow-up examinations.
+If there is a sudden deterioration in your condition, the appearance of pain or a sharp deterioration in vision, you must visit your doctor on the same day.

 Recovery period

-Standard postoperative prescriptions include topical antibiotic eye drops (7-10 days), corticosteroids also eye drops for a month.
+Standard postoperative prescriptions include topical antibiotic eye drops (7-10 days), and corticosteroids also in the form of eye drops for a month.
 Constant monitoring of intraocular pressure and, if necessary, its correction is necessary.
-Also, the patient is given certain recommendations, which he must adhere to for a speedy recovery and restoration of vision, the main of which are the following:
+The patient is also given certain recommendations that he must adhere to for a speedy recovery and restoration of vision, the main ones of which are the following:

-Postoperative positioning for better pressure of the retina with a gas bubble or silicone oil in the area of the tear.
+Postoperative positioning to better compress the retina with a gas bubble or silicone oil in the area of the tear.

-It is forbidden to rub your eyes, put external pressure on them, use makeup cosmetics for 2 weeks.
+It is forbidden to rub your eyes, apply external pressure to them, or use cosmetic makeup products for 2 weeks.

-For the first few days, it is optimal to observe a sparing regimen, subsequently avoid intense physical exertion and weight lifting.
+For the first few days, it is optimal to follow a gentle regimen; subsequently, avoid intense physical activity and heavy lifting.

-It is undesirable for a long time to carry out activities associated with eye strain, including reading, watching TV, using a computer, tablet or smartphone.
+It is undesirable to carry out activities associated with eye strain for a long time, including reading, watching TV, using a computer, tablet or smartphone.

-When performing gas-air tamponade during vitrectomy or pneumatic retinopexy, air travel is prohibited until the gas is completely absorbed, since when the atmospheric pressure changes at the flight altitude, the gas expands and an uncontrolled increase in intraocular pressure occurs, which can lead to the death of the optic nerve.
-Tamponade with silicone does not have this disadvantage, and flights by plane are not forbidden.
+When performing gas-air tamponade during vitrectomy or pneumatic retinopexy, air travel is prohibited until the gas is completely absorbed, since when atmospheric pressure changes at flight altitude, gas expands and an uncontrolled increase in intraocular pressure occurs, which can lead to the death of the optic nerve.
+Silicone tamponade does not have this drawback, and air travel is not prohibited.

-There is a possibility of free operation for retinal detachment.
-Public health institutions have quotas for such treatment.
-That is, having waited in line, the patient can undergo a vitrectomy or extrascleral retinal filling free of charge.
-Laser coagulation is also carried out free of charge as prescribed by the attending physician.
-In the hospital, the patient after the examination is recorded for surgery.
-However, timely, as soon as possible, carrying out surgery for retinal detachment is the main factor that allows you to restore vision lost as a result of the disease.
+It is possible to perform free surgery for retinal detachment.
+State health care institutions have quotas for such treatment.
+That is, after waiting in line, the patient can undergo vitrectomy or extrascleral retinal filling free of charge.
+Laser coagulation is also performed free of charge as prescribed by the attending physician.
+In the hospital, after examination, the patient is registered for surgery.
+However, timely, as soon as possible, surgery for retinal detachment is the main factor in restoring vision lost as a result of the disease.

-There are practically no queues in private ophthalmological clinics.
-The cost of the operation varies depending on the status of the clinic, the availability of this or that equipment, and the choice of the operation method.
-The price of laser coagulation of the retina varies within 10,000-15,000 rubles, the cost of episcleral filling is in the price range of 35-60 thousand rubles, the price of vitrectomy is 50-100 thousand rubles.
+There are practically no queues at private ophthalmology clinics.
+The cost of the operation varies depending on the status of the clinic, the availability of this or that equipment, and the choice of surgical method.
+The price of laser coagulation of the retina varies between 10,000-15,000 rubles, the cost of episcleral filling is in the price range of 35-60 thousand rubles, the price of vitrectomy is 50-100 thousand rubles.

 CATEGORIES